1args/PostIt/README.md

 - **Domain** describes business rules, entities and value object.
 - **Hosts** is responsible for interacting with external sources.
 - **Infrastructure** contains the technical implementation of interfaces with the **Application**, access to the database, email, file systems.
-- **Migrations** Contains scripts that describe the structures of the database schema.
+- **Migrations** contains scripts that describe the structures of the database schema.

 ### Technical implementation